-MacLean's model of the triune brain of brain structure and evolution suggested examining ourselves and the world at large through "three very different mindsets," in two of which the faculty of speech is not involved.
+MacLean's model of the triune brain of brain structure and evolution suggested examining ourselves and the world at large through "three very different mindsets," in two of which the power of speech is not involved.
 The three brains could be distinguished, both anatomically and functionally, and would contain "very disparate proportions of dopamine and cholinesterase" (Sagan, 1980: 74).

-Showing the skepticism that characterized him all his life as a popularizer, scientist, Sagan (1980) already warned in his book that it would be simplistic to propose that the three brains have a strict separation of their functions, since "all brain structures are densely interconnected", so that the "intelligence" attributed to the reptilian complex, for example, when the marmoset displayed its genitalia to dominate its territory, also involves neural circuits activated in other structures for example, the limbic system and the cerebral cortices of both hemispheres.
+Showing the skepticism that characterized him all his life as a popularizer, scientist, Sagan (1980) already warned in his book that it would be simplistic to propose that the three brains have a strict separation of their functions, since "all brain structures are densely interconnected", so that the "intelligence" attributed to the reptilian complex, such as when the marmoset displayed its genitalia to dominate its territory, also involves neural circuits activated in other structures for example, the limbic system and the cerebral cortices of both hemispheres.